dotdot0/runner/README.md

 program = "CLI Program Name(like: git, cat, batcat, code, neofetch, cargo, python, node, npm etc.)" args = "Arguments you want to pass to the cli program"
 ```

+## Contribution
+### Have any suggestion or feature idea/request feel free to open a issue.